blokx/wedding-floppy/README.md

 The general idea behind this project is as follows:

-* A simple website serves as platform to host links to the wedding quiz and also provides access to various media files.
+* A simple website serves as platform to host links to the wedding quiz and also provides access to various media files and probably also to the spotify playlists of the wedding party.
 * A 3.5 inch floppy disk, filled with funny, interesting and creative content is gifted to every guest
 * the floppy label contains a shortened link (represented in text form and as QR code) to the website
 * the link contains a 3-digit code that is used as identifier for all guests